 Whether you're simply looking for social squash and racketball games or would like to play East of Scotland or National League team matches, Colinton Castle Sports Club welcomes all squash and racketball players alike.
 With a weekly fitness class, different weekly squash and racketball clubnights for beginners and established club players, club mini-leagues to get to know people, club coaches, club team Summer Leagues, Spring and Autumn Handicap Tournaments and the annual Club Championships, as well as other events, you will find lots of incentives at Colinton Castle to get on court.

-As well as Jonathan’s Friday evening beginners session at 6pm, there are Adrian’s Sunday squash club night and George’s Tuesday racketball club night, both starting at 6.30pm.
+Adrian’s Sunday squash club night and George’s Tuesday racketball club night both start at 6.30pm.

 Attendance at club nights is good.
 We usually play best of 3 games, giving players the chance to play 2 or 3 opponents on the same night.